What Is eNPS? Score, Calculation, Benchmarks, Tips

 One last point to consider is that eNPS scores tend to be more favorable than customer-oriented NPS scores.
 There are many potential reasons for this.
 Although customers may return to certain organizations for goods and services, employees return every day.
 This may result in greater investment in the organization on the part of employees, which could lead to more favorable scores.

-What are the pros and cons of employee Net Promoter Score?
+What are the pros and cons of eNPS?

 There are several benefits of measuring eNPS: